local-projects/rtls-protocol/README.md

 ## Usage

-See the `examples` folder in each language's directory to get a sense of how to use the protocol.
+See the example in each language's directory to get a sense of how to use the protocol.
 Essentially, you package up all your information into a `Trackable` object or `TrackableFrame` object, serialize it, and send it.
 On the receiving end, you deserialize to get back the object, and from there you can inspect it's fields.